Does CLIP Know My Face?: Background and Related Work

-Multi-modal learning describes the process of training machine learning models to use information from different modalities at the same time, e.g., written text, images, or audio.
-Early approaches trained models based on deep Boltzmann machines~\cite{srivastava2012} or LSTM networks~\cite{rajagopalan2016}.
-Instead of training a standard image classifier directly on a labelled training set, CLIP~\cite{clip_radford} introduced a novel contrastive pre-training scheme.
-The approach of Radford et al.~\cite{clip_radford} relies on public data scraped from millions of websites.
+Multi-modal learning describes the process of training machine learning models to process information from different modalities, e.g., written text, images, or audio.
+Instead of training a standard image classifier directly on a labeled training set, the approach of \citeA{clip_radford}, called CLIP, introduced a novel contrastive pre-training scheme.
+For training, CLIP relies on public data scraped from millions of websites.
 More specifically, the training data consists of image-text pairs, where the images are accompanied by their corresponding captions.
-CLIP is trained by jointly optimizing an image feature extractor $M_{img}$ and a text encoder $M_{text}$ to learn to match images with their corresponding textual description.
-While the image feature extractor can be any standard neural network for computer vision tasks, for example, a ResNet~\cite{he2016} or a vision transformer (ViT)~\cite{vit}, a transformer is usually used as the text encoder.
-The original CLIP model was trained on a non-public dataset with about 400 million image-text pairs, scraped from public websites.

-After training the multi-modal model on these image-text pairs, the authors demonstrated that CLIP achieves high zero-shot prediction accuracies on various tasks.
-Zero-shot prediction in this context means to use the model for predictions on unseen datasets and tasks.
-Given an image and multiple text prompts, the model will predict the text prompt, best matching the visual concept on the image.
+CLIP is trained by jointly optimizing an image encoder $M_{img}$ and a text encoder $M_{text}$, learning to match representations of images and the corresponding textual descriptions.
+This is achieved by forcing the calculated image and text embeddings to be close to each other for images with their correct caption while maximizing the distance to the remaining text embeddings in the current training batch.
+While the vision model can be any standard neural network for computer vision tasks, for example, a ResNet~\shortcite{he2016} or a vision transformer (ViT)~\shortcite{vit}, a text-transformer~\shortcite{attention_is_all_you_need} architecture is usually used for the text encoder.
+The original OpenAI CLIP model was trained on a non-public dataset with about 400 million image-text pairs.
+After training the multi-modal model on these image-text pairs, the authors demonstrated that CLIP achieves high zero-shot prediction performance on various tasks.
+Zero-shot prediction in this context means using the model for predictions on unseen datasets and tasks without fine-tuning it.
+Given a single image and multiple text prompts, the model will predict the text prompt that matches the visual concept of the image best.

-To achieve this, the model is queried with an image $x$ to make a prediction on, together with multiple text prompts $Z=[z_1, z_2, ..., z_n]$ which contain descriptions of possible visual concepts.
-Based on the computed embeddings of both inputs, the pairwise cosine similarity score between every text prompt $z_i$ and the input image $x$ is computed and scaled by a temperature term $\tau$:
+For a prediction, the model is queried with an image $x$ and multiple text prompts $Z=[z_1, z_2, ..., z_n]$, containing descriptions of possible visual concepts, e.g., “an image of a horse” or “an image of a dog”.
+Based on the computed embeddings of both input modalities, the pairwise cosine similarity score between the embeddings of every text prompt~$z_i$ and the input image~$x$ is computed and scaled by a temperature term $\tau$: